-A practicum provides students an opportunity to put into practice the principles that have been studied in previous courses.
-It will generally be conducted off campus and will involve a real-world roboticsengineering situation.
+The Robotics Engineering Practicum (RBE 596) provides students an opportunity to put into practice the principles that have been studied in previous courses.
+It will generally be conducted off campus and will involve a real-world robotics-engineering situation.
 Overall conduct of the practicum will be supervised by a WPI RBE faculty member; an on-site liaison will direct day-to-day activity.
 For a student from industry, the practicum may be sponsored by his or her employer.
 The project must include substantial analysis and/or design related to robotics engineering and will conclude with a substantial written report submitted to the advisor and on-site liaison.